 The Master's in Social Work degree is a two-year program offering advanced practice training in clinical, school and community settings.
 Graduates of this program are well positioned for leadership roles in clinical, human services, outreach, and development settings.

-Students in the Master's in Social Work program can take one of two tracks: 1) the clinical track, which includes health, children and families, school social work, mental health specialities, as well as subspecialties in advanced family treatment, gero-ed, forensic mental health, migration studies, and group work 2) the leadership and development track, which emphasizes skills in administration, nonprofit management, grant-writing, staff supervision, and program development.
+Students in the Master's in Social Work program can take one of two tracks: 1) the clinical track, which includes health, children and families, school social work, mental health specialities, as well as subspecialties in advanced family treatment, gero-ed, migration studies, and group work 2) the leadership and development track, which emphasizes skills in administration, nonprofit management, grant-writing, staff supervision, and program development.

 Upon completion of the program, students have completed the education requirements for the LSW and the LCSW licenses.